logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-settings/timing-settings/double-click-time.md

 ## Example

-**Scenario**: Suppose that your AUT is running on a virtual machine with slow performance; thus, you may slow down the speed at which you need to double-click by setting a new value that is as close to the host system's value as possible.
+Scenario: Suppose that your AUT is running on a virtual machine with slow performance; thus, you may slow down the speed at which you need to double-click by setting a new value that is as close to the host system's value as possible.
 This ensures that the click built-in action takes effect properly.

-**Action Lines**
+Action Lines

 ![](/images/TA_Automation/Images/bis_double_click_time_pgm.png)

-**Result**
+Result

 ![](/images/TA_Automation/Images/bis_double_click_time_res.png)